 Our position has been detailed in a series of high-profile speeches and responses:

 - the First Minister's speech, 'Putting the justice into social justice: how international human rights can deliver progressive change for Scotland', delivered in December 2015

 - our response to the Scottish Parliament European and External Relations Committee's request for written evidence, submitted in November 2015

-- the First Minister's speech, 'Protecting human rights', delivered at the Pearce Institute in September 2015
+- the First Minister's speech, 'Protecting human rights', delivered at the Pearce Institute in September 2015.
+Watch the speech

 - our response to the UK Government's November 2011 discussion paper, 'Do we need a UK Bill of Rights?'

 - our response to the UK Government's additional questions, in September 2012, about a possible UK Bill of Rights

 The Scottish Parliament has recorded its support for the HRA.

 It passed a motion in support of the Human Rights Act in November 2014, by 100 votes to 10.

 In January 2017 the Scottish Parliament passed a motion calling on the UK Government to avoid actions that weaken international human rights.
 The motion, which passed by 93 votes to 30, specifically called upon the UK Government to: